Unity-Legal-Affairs/jest/README.md

 };
 ```

 However, there are some [caveats](https://babeljs.io/docs/en/babel-plugin-transform-typescript#caveats) to using TypeScript with Babel.
 Because TypeScript support in Babel is purely transpilation, Jest will not type-check your tests as they are run.
-If you want that, you can use [ts-jest](https://github.com/kulshekhar/ts-jest) instead, or just run the TypeScript compiler [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html) separately (or as part of your build process).
+If you want that.

 <!-- end copied -->